akuklev/HOCC/star-is-more.md

 specialized into.
 For instance, most constructions are interpretable in arbitrary locally cartesian closed categories, most inductive types in arbitrary W-pretoposes and so on.

-Let us denote the type theory with generalization and specialization limited to native universes and presheaf topoi by `ITT/S` and the variant where polymorphic constructions can be interpreted in user-defined á la Tarski universes and  various weaker microcosms depending on what primitives they actually require by `ITT/S_ncatlab`.
+Let us denote the type theory without induction-recursion and with generalization and specialization limited to native universes and presheaf topoi by `MLTT/S_{ps}`.
+The variant where polymorphic constructions can be interpreted in user-defined á la Tarski universes and various weaker microcosms depending on what primitives they actually require will be denoted by `MLTT^{IR}/S_{ncatlab}`.
+We argue that `MLTT^{IR}/S_{ncatlab}` can be implemented over `MLTT/S_{ps}` with PN-inductive-recursive types without extending its strength.

-The goal of present project is to define the syntax of the theory `ITT/S` and its interpretation into the set theory ZMC/S.
+The goal of present project is to define the syntax of the theory `MLTT/S_{ps}` and its interpretation into the set theory.

 § Inductive types as polymorphic constructions
 ----------------------------------------------